 For probationary faculty, the University already has a robust tenure rollback policy (Provost Communication #16).
 During this crisis, we intend to interpret this policy generously and compassionately.
 Therefore, rollbacks will be available to probationary faculty members (tenure codes 1-5) who believe COVID-19 creates a significant disruption to their progress towards tenure and promotion, whether it is because, among other things, research is interrupted due to inaccessible facilities and space, the faculty member has to care for family members affected by the COVID-19 situation, or the faculty member becomes ill.

 The process for applying for a rollback due to COVID-19 is streamlined:

-- The request must be approved by the Unit Executive Officer and Dean.
+- The request form (the Adobe Sign document) will be routed to the faculty member, the Unit Executive Officer, School Director, as applicable, and Dean.
 Letters of support are not necessary.
-That is, approval requires only a signature on the Request Form.
+That is, approval requires only a signature and date on this form.